- Veronica Lachkovic

 - +44 (0)20 7040 0304

-Ronnie joined The City Law School (formerly the Inns of Court School of Law) to teach the Bar Vocational Course (now BPTC) in September 2007, after 15 years at the Bar, 3 children and nudging a husband onto the High Court Bench.
+Ronnie joined City Law School to teach the Bar course in September 2007, after 15 years at the Bar, 3 children and nudging a husband onto the High Court Bench.

-She was called to the Bar in 1982 and was a member of a common law set (which is now Tanfield Chambers) developing a mixed practice - some crime, landlord and tenant, general civil claims, including construction and personal injury and family.
+She was called to the Bar in 1982 and was a member of a common law set developing a mixed practice.
 She began to specialise in family work and joined the then newly formed One Garden Court Chambers in January 1988.
-Her practice encompassed all family fields including heavy weight private and public law High court children applications, with contested psychiatric and other expert evidence, financial disputes and child abduction.
+Her practice encompassed all family fields including heavy weight private and public law High court children applications, financial disputes and child abduction.
 She had extensive trial experience from the Magistrates' Court to the High Court and on appeal in the Court of Appeal.
 She was a Gray's Inn accredited pupil master for about 6 years and a member of Chambers' pupillage committee.

-At City she is the Co-ordinator of Civil Litigation and Family and teaches Advocacy, Drafting, Opinion Writing and Alternative Dispute Resolution.
-For 5 years she ran the School's pro bono training with the National Centre for Domestic Violence (NCDV).
-The NCDV trains students to be McKenzie Friends so as to support victims of domestic abuse obtain civil injunctions.
-She has helped train over 500 students.
-In 2009, Ronnie created a new clinical based option (the Domestic Violence Option) for the BPTC, which enables students to use this work as part of their professional qualification; she co-ordinated the option for its first 3 years.
-City is the only BPTC provider to offer this option and City won a Higher Education National Student Volunteering Award in June 2010 for its work with the NCDV and for the DV Option.
-She presented a seminar on this work at the Higher Education Conference in June 2010.
+She has helped run the School's pro bono training with the National Centre for Domestic Violence (NCDV) since 2008 and has helped train over 700 students.
+In 2009, Ronnie created the clinical based option, which enables students to use this work as part of their Bar qualification.
+City is the only BPTC provider to offer it.
+City won a Higher Education National Student Volunteering Award in June 2010 for its domestic abuse work.
+She has presented seminars on this clinical option at the Higher Education Conference in June 2010 and at Nottingham University and Andalou University, Turkey in July 2015.

-Ronnie co-edits the CLS Manual Family Law in Practice, to which she also contributes.
-She is a member of the FLBA and has extensive links with the judiciary and senior practitioners through her former chambers and her other ties with the legal profession.
+Ronnie is an external examiner for the Institute of Professional Legal Studies, which sets the entrance exams to the Northern Irish legal profession.
+She is a member of the FLBA, a trustee of the Thames Valley Family Mediation Service and has extensive links with the judiciary and senior practitioners through her former chambers and her other ties with the legal profession.